 1. What are the must-see tourist attractions in London?

-When in London, do not miss visiting:
+A: When in London, do not miss visiting:

 Q2.
 Which places in London offer the best views of the city?

-For the best views of London, visit the London Eye, St. Paul’s Cathedral, Horizon 22, Bishopsgate.
+A: For the best views of London, visit the London Eye, St. Paul’s Cathedral, Horizon 22, Bishopsgate.
 Check between free and paid viewpoints depending on your requirements and experience the most beautiful panoramic views of London City.

 Q3.
 What are the best free places to visit in London?

-There are many free places to visit in London, including the British Museum, the Victoria and Albert Museum, the Borough Market, Sky Garden, the National Gallery, and more.
+A: There are many free places to visit in London, including the British Museum, the Victoria and Albert Museum, the Borough Market, the Sky Garden, the National Gallery, and more.
 Check out our list of the best free things to do in London for a quick guide.

 Q4.
 What's the prettiest place in London?

-London has many beautiful places to see, but the prettiest of them all are Strawberry Hill House, Kew Gardens, Leadenhall Market, Tower Bridge, London Coliseum, Dalloway Terrace, and BAPS Shri Swaminarayan Mandir.
+A: London has many beautiful places to see, but the prettiest of them all are Strawberry Hill House, Kew Gardens, Leadenhall Market, Tower Bridge, London Coliseum, Dalloway Terrace, and BAPS Shri Swaminarayan Mandir.

 Q5.
 How many days in London is enough?

-For a perfect exploration of the city, three to five days is enough, but we still recommend to at least a week in the town and taking time to explore each part of London.
+A: For a perfect exploration of the city, three to five days is enough, but we still recommend to at least a week in the town and taking time to explore each part of London.
 Only exploring the London art galleries and museums may take up one whole day.

 Q6.
 What is London's most visited attraction?